ericoporto/fgmk/docs/Markdown/Actions/Actions.md

 - `var:varname`, where `varname` is the name of a user defined variable.

+- `ans:`, is the answer of the last questionBox, as text.

-- `ans:answer`, where `answer` is the answer of the last questionBox.
+- `ans:num`, the number of the answer of the last questionBox.
+First answer is `0`.

 - `lastbattle:`, return True if the player won the last battle.